Best Android TV Box 2019 – The Ultimate Buying Guide

 It was until recently among the most advanced and versatile Android TV boxes available.
-It still features the Android 5.1 OS (Lollipop) that’s found on the vast majority of lower-end boxes featuring mid-range ARM processors such as the Amlogic S805 chipset, which this system is derived from.
+It still features the Android 5.1 OS (Lollipop) which is found on the vast majority of lower-end boxes featuring mid-range ARM processors such as the Amlogic S805 chipset, which this system is derived from.
 It does come with a nice 2GB RAM, which isn’t that common among mid-range Android TV boxes and is the minimum if for those who want to run the most popular apps without stutters or slowdowns.

-The G-Box Q² specifications include the an S812 quad-core 2GHz ARM processor (Cortex-A9), 2GB of DDR3 RAM, 16GB of flash storage, wireless Bluetooth 4.0, and dual-band Wi-Fi.
+The G-Box Q² specifications include the S812 quad-core 2GHz ARM processor (Cortex-A9), 2GB of DDR3 RAM, 16GB of flash storage, wireless Bluetooth 4.0, and dual-band Wi-Fi.
 Its Mali-450 GPU is relatively powerful for its class and is capable of pleasing 4k and 1080p playback and streaming so long as you have fast connections and remember to install the occasional software update.

-Included is the usual USB power adapter and a bare-bones IR remote with standard Android TV functions, although it does lack certain dedicated playback buttons.
+Included are the usual USB power adapter and a bare-bones IR remote with standard Android TV functions, although it does lack certain dedicated playback buttons.
 The advantage of conventional Android boxes like this is that you can always use another Android-compatible remote if you so prefer.
 You can also attach wireless as well as wired USB mice and keyboards for use with a good number of key input-friendly android apps such as games, browsers, and filesystem managers.

 Software and operation